-Born and raised in California, Gayle earned degrees in both fine art and writing from Pepperdine University before spending half a decade living abroad.
-She attended the prestigious Studio Art Centers International in Florence, Italy where she studied fine art, art history, and Italian, all the while traveling across Europe and soaking in all the art and culture, which had a profound influence on her art.
+Born and raised in California, Gayle earned degrees in fine art and writing from Pepperdine University before spending half a decade living abroad.
+She studied fine art, art history, and Italian at the prestigious Studio Art Centers International in Florence, Italy, traveling extensively across Europe and immersing herself in art and culture that would profoundly influence her work.

-Her wanderlust only grew stronger when she was invited by the Japanese government to teach in Japan.
-She spent several years living in Osaka, Japan teaching, traveling throughout Asia, and creating and exhibiting art.
-It was during this time that she also began creating a wide range of illustrations and fine art for top magazines, clients, and collectors worldwide.
+Her wanderlust grew stronger when the Japanese government invited her to teach in Osaka, Japan.
+She spent several years there teaching, traveling throughout Asia, and creating and exhibiting art while also developing illustrations for top magazines, clients, and collectors worldwide.

 Gayle eventually formed her own creative studio specializing in art, illustration, and design.
-She continued to publish and exhibit art while completing graduate coursework in art education from the University of California at Santa Barbara, going on to become an art instructor, international speaker, and published author.
+She continued to publish and exhibit while completing graduate coursework in art education from UC Santa Barbara, going on to become an art instructor, international speaker, and published author.

-To fund her travels, Gayle founded a successful travel magazine focused on art, design, culture, and food.
-Working with international governments and travel bureaus all over the world, she adventured and travel wrote her way across 6 continents, 50+ countries, and over 400 cities, making art all along the way.
+Her passion for travel and art led her to found the successful travel magazine Culture Vixen, focused on art, design, culture, and food.
+Working with international governments and travel bureaus, she explored 6 continents, 50+ countries, and over 400 cities, travel writing and making art all along the way.

 “At the age of five, Gayle Midnight would paint in the studio next to her father.
 This early creative influence echoes across her paintings today.
 “My favorite subjects back then included purple unicorns with manes of fire, and underwater worlds.
 To this day if you look closely, fragments of those early obsessions are still present in much of my work, in updated form of course!”